Walgreens Wake Up Call For Americans

 This ingenious app allows patients to set medication reminders, set up autofill for their prescriptions and even set up prescription deliveries.

-Plus, if you’re ever confused about medication, you don’t have to wait until morning to get answers.
+Plus, if you’re ever confused about medication, you don’t have to wait until the next morning to get answers.
 The Walgreens 24/7 Pharmacy Chat is always available to help.

 Talk about beneficial!
 The Walgreens app is just the resource I need to ensure that I stay on top of my medication, from refills to reminders, so that I can better manage my condition and feel on top of my game.